Piedmont Travel Guide

 Despite the beauty of Piedmont’s natural landscapes and mouth-watering culinary crown of delights, tourists still haven’t completely discovered this charming corner of Italy.
 What makes this region so appealing though is the high quality experience it offers the discerning traveller.
 Quality is king, attention to detail never compromised.
 Piedmont focuses on sustaining and promoting local culture and traditions, preserving and celebrating its precious resources that it is happy to share from its doorstep at the foot of the Alps.

-Here we highlight some places of interest in the Piedmont region:
+Here we highlight some points of interest in the Piedmont region:

 Asti and Monferrato